-Episode Review of “Assisted Suicide”
+Episode Review of “Silent Partners”

 Assisted Suicide takes the Ventureverse out of the realm of the subtle Freudian slip and into the overt world of the three-part clinical Freudian explanation of human consciousness.
 The craftsmanship of this episode is thoroughly marvelous; it successfully inserts Freudian themes into each storyline contained within.